ARBUCHELI/EXERCISE-HETEROGENEOUS-PLUGIN-AND-DEVCLOUD/README.md

 # EXERCISE-HETEROGENEOUS-PLUGIN-AND-DEVCLOUD

-## Disclaimer: This exercise was Created by Udacity (AWS Machine Learning Foundations Course) (Solution of the exercise and adaptation as a repository: Andrés R. Bucheli.)
+## This Content was Created by Intel Edge AI for IoT Developers UDACITY Nanodegree.
+(Solution of the exercise and adaptation as a repository: Andrés R. Bucheli.)

 Load a model on all three hardware devices, CPU, GPU, and FPGA, using 3 device combinations and run inference on an image.